Contrastive Decoding Mitigates Score Range Bias in LLM-as-a-Judge: Limitations

 \section{Limitations}

 \paragraph{Inference Time Compute} Contrastive learning increases the test time compute due to running forward pass on two models rather than one.
-On the other hand, using a main model and an assistant model is very common in real world setup for speeding up decoding with speculative decoding~\citep{speculative2023}, and therefore, contrastive decoding can be used without additional forward pass when speculative decoding is used.
+On the other hand, using a main model and an assistant model is very common in real world setup to speed up decoding with speculative decoding~\citep{speculative2023}, and therefore contrastive decoding can be used without an additional forward pass when speculative decoding is used.

-\paragraph{Model Size} Our experiments were limited to models up to 14B parameters due to computational budget constraints.
+\paragraph{Model Size} Our experiments were limited to models with up to 14B parameters due to computational budget constraints.

-\paragraph{Language Coverage} Our experiments are conduced only on English language, however, we haven't exploited linguistic knowledge specific to English.
+\paragraph{Language Coverage} Our experiments are conducted only on English language, however, we have not exploited linguistic knowledge specific to English.

-\paragraph{Task Coverage} Our experiments are conducted on a summarization task following~\citet{liu-etal-2023-g} and \citet{panickssery2024llm}.
+\paragraph{Task Coverage} Our experiments are conducted on a summarization task as follows~\citet{liu-etal-2023-g} and \citet{panickssery2024llm}.
 However, we have conducted experiments on multiple dimensions of summarization metrics i.e., coherence, relevance (Appendix~\ref{appendix:relevance_consistency}), and consistency~(Appendix~\ref{appendix:relevance_consistency}) to confirm score range bias is not happening with one specific dimension.